kshaffer/courses/as2-assess.md

 Read all as "I can . . ."

-## Rhythm – 24 objectives ##
+## Rhythm – 23 objectives ##

 Rhythmic objectives will be addressed throughout the semester, but deadlines will only occur in Units III and IV.

 #### Unit I (weeks 1–3) ####

-- perform straight and dotted rhythms in simple meter, with preparation (half-note beats) – 1x.
-- perform syncopated rhythms in simple meter, with preparation (half-note beats) – 1x.
+- perform straight, dotted, and syncopated rhythms in simple meter, with preparation (half-note beats) – 1x.
 - dictate/transcribe straight and dotted rhythms in simple meter, quickly and without an instrument (half-note beats) – 1x.
 - dictate/transcribe syncopated rhythms in simple meter, quickly and without an instrument (half-note beats) – 1x.